-- a) If the employee is enrolled (or re-enrolled) into the LGPS under the provisions of the Pensions Act 2008, the employee contributions deducted from pay in the first three months have to be paid over: - where the payment is by means of an electronic communication, by no later than 22 days from the end of the month falling three months from the date the employee became a member of the Scheme, or - if payment is made by any other means, by no later than 19 days from the end of the month falling three months from the date the employee became a member of the Scheme or
+- a) If the employee is enrolled (or re-enrolled) into the LGPS\LGPS under the provisions of the Pensions Act 2008, the employee contributions deducted from pay in the first three months have to be paid over: - where the payment is by means of an electronic communication, by no later than 22 days from the end of the month falling three months from the date the employee became a member of the Scheme, or - if payment is made by any other means, by no later than 19 days from the end of the month falling three months from the date the employee became a member of the Scheme or

-- b) In any other case (eg where the employee is contractually enrolled into the LGPS, or for contributions deducted from pay more than three months after being enrolled or re-enrolled under the provisions of the Pensions Act 2008), the employee contributions deducted from pay have to be paid over: - where the payment is by means of an electronic communication, by no later than 22 days after the end of the month in which the contributions were deducted from pay, or - in any other case, by no later than 19 days after the end of the month in which the contributions were deducted from pay or c) any such earlier time as the LGPS administering authority may stipulate.
+- b) In any other case (eg where the employee is contractually enrolled into the LGPSLGPS, or for contributions deducted from pay more than three months after being enrolled or re-enrolled under the provisions of the Pensions Act 2008), the employee contributions deducted from pay have to be paid over: - where the payment is by means of an electronic communication, by no later than 22 days after the end of the month in which the contributions were deducted from pay, or - in any other case, by no later than 19 days after the end of the month in which the contributions were deducted from pay or c) any such earlier time as the LGPSLGPS administering authority may stipulate.

-The payment must be accompanied by a statement, in such form as the appropriate LGPS administering authority specifies, showing:
+The payment must be accompanied by a statement, in such form as the appropriate LGPSLGPS administering authority specifies, showing:

-- a. the total pensionable pay (CPP1) received by members whilst they were in the main section of the Scheme during the period covered by the statement (including the Assumed Pensionable Pay members were treated as having received during that period) - b. the total employee contributions (CEC1) deducted from the pensionable pay referred to in (a.)
+- a) CPP1-the total pensionable pay (CPP1)-received by members whilst they were in the main section of the Scheme during the period covered by the statement (including.
+This includes the Assumed Pensionable Pay members were treated as having received during that period) - b) CEC1- the total employee contributions (CEC1) deducted from the pensionable pay referred to in (a.) - c) CPP2 the total pensionable pay (CPP2) received by members whilst they were in the 50/50 section of the Scheme during the period covered by the statement (including.
+This includes the Assumed Pensionable Pay members were treated as having received during that period),

-- c. the total pensionable pay (CPP2) received by members whilst they were in the 50/50 section of the Scheme during the period covered by the statement (including the Assumed Pensionable Pay members were treated as having received during that period), - d. the total employee contributions (CEC2) deducted from the pensionable pay referred to in (c.) - e. the total employer contributions (CRC) in respect of the pensionable pay referred to in (a.) and (c.) - f. the total Additional Pension Contributions (EAPC CAC) paid by members during the period covered by the statement, and - g. the total Additional Pension Contributions (RAPC CARC) paid by the employer during the period covered by the statement.
+- d) CEC2 the total employee contributions (CEC2) deducted from the pensionable pay referred to in (c.-) - e) CRC the total employer contributions (CRC) in respect of the pensionable pay referred to in (a-) and (c-) - f) EAPC CAC the total Additional Pension Contributions (EAPC CAC) paid by members during the period covered by the statement, and - g) RAPC CARC the total Additional Pension Contributions (RAPC CARC) paid by the employer during the period covered by the statement.

-Employers participating in the Scheme are required to pay over to the appropriate LGPS administering authority all contributions paid by employers (both basic contributions and the employer contributions to a SCAPC).
+Employers participating in the Scheme are required to pay over to the appropriate LGPSLGPS administering authority all contributions paid by employers-(.
+This includes both basic contributions and the employer contributions to a SCAPC.

-The employer contributions must be paid over to the appropriate LGPS administering authority on or before such dates falling at intervals of not more than 12 months as the LGPS administering authority may specify.
-It is common practice for the employer contributions to be paid over to the appropriate LGPS administering authority at the same time as the employee contributions.
+The employer contributions must be paid over to the appropriate LGPSLGPS administering authority on or before such dates falling at intervals of not more than 12 months as the LGPSLGPS administering authority may specify.
+It is common practice for the employer contributions to be paid over to the appropriate LGPSLGPS administering authority at the same time as the employee contributions.